Pella, Iowa 50219

 Central: It's what you do, who you meet and who you are on campus.
 The college nurtures relationships and inspires activity.

-99% of Central students receive financial aid
+More than 99 percent of Central students receive financial aid

 11 pre-professional programs in health with shadowing opportunities at Pella Regional Health Center and Broadlawns Medical Center in Des Moines.